 Shea butter can be applied directly to your face before you go to sleep.
-Applying cream with shea butter as part of your skincare routine in the morning might take some getting used to, as the fatty acids and oils in shea butter may make applying makeup on top of it difficult.
+Applying cream with shea butter as part of your skincare routine in the morning might take some getting used to.
+The fatty acids and oils in shea butter may make applying makeup on top of it difficult.

 You can also make a facial mask using shea butter and several other ingredients.
 Wash your face first with a cream cleanser or warm water.

 To make your own mask, mix together:

-- 1 tablespoon of raw honey
+- 1 tbsp of raw honey

-- 3 to 4 drops of grape seed oil
+- 3 to 4 drops of grapeseed oil

-- 1 tablespoon of pure shea butter
+- 1 tbsp of pure shea butter

 Mix well and spread out over your face.
 Leave the mask on for 10 to 12 minutes before gently cleansing your face with warm water and a soft washcloth for best results.

 Even people who are allergic to tree nuts, the family that shea nuts belong to, have a low risk of reaction to shea butter on their face.
-Researchers believe this is because shea nuts contain little of the tree nut proteins that trigger allergies.
+Researchers believe this is because shea nuts contain little of the tree-nut proteins that trigger allergies.